 You will need:

 - Eggs: They are a good source of vitamins A, D, choline, and calcium.
-More notes on quality and what eggs to buy are below.
+There are more notes on quality and what eggs to look for when buying below.

-- Ground Turmeric: is added for a little nutritional boost as well as to enhance the color.
-When turmeric is consumed alongside ground pepper it is activated.
-It is said to reduce inflammation, it supports detoxification of the body, and it increases antioxidants in the body.
-If you don't have it in the house and want to make this recipe right away you can make the recipe without it.
+- Ground turmeric: This yellow-orange spice is added for a little nutritional boost and to enhance the color.
+When turmeric is consumed alongside ground pepper, it is activated, reducing inflammation, supporting detoxification of the body, and increasing antioxidants.
+If you don't have it in the house and want to make this recipe right away, you can make the recipe without it.

-- Cheddar Cheese: is sprinkled on top (To make these dairy-free: omit the cheese or use dairy-free cheese like shredded daiya cheese).
+- Cheddar cheese: Sprinkled on top (to make these dairy-free: omit the cheese or use dairy-free cheese like shredded Daiya cheese).

-- Fresh Basil: this is optional, but adds such an amazing burst of flavor.
+- Fresh basil: This herb is optional, but I find the basil adds such an amazing burst of flavor.
 Alternatively, you could use chives or thyme.

 - Red Pepper and Spinach: Both are high in vitamin C, calcium, iron, and magnesium.